Celebrating the End of 2022

 Welcome to the NZCTA Young Associates Newsletter: a monthly-ish digest of happenings and articles for young people interested in the NZ-China space.

 If you enjoy the Newsletter and know someone else who might as well, be sure to sign up to receive these newsletters straight to your inbox! - Sign up here

 Welcome to the YA's newsletter, December edition!

-2021 has been quite a grueling year, with numerous lockdowns and restrictions, especially in Auckland.
-For this month's newsletter, we figured that a wonderful way to celebrate the closing of the year would be by taking you all through a recap of the awesome events and initiatives YA has delivered in 2021.
+2022 has been an eventful year; we had covid restrictions easing and borders re-opening, China hosting the 2022 Olympics, and many more.
+For this month's newsletter, we thought a wonderful way to celebrate the closing of the year and all the YA has accomplished, would be by taking you all through a recap of the awesome events and initiatives YA delivered in 2022.

 YA In-Person Events

 As the year 2022 comes to an end, we're reflecting back on a year that was a busy one!
 Let’s take a look at some of YA’s biggest highlights.